 - Lion’s mane mushroom contains brain-boosting compounds like hericenones and erinacines.
 So, this mushroom protects against brain degeneration diseases like dementia, Parkinson’s, Alzheimer’s, and more.

-- Thanks to its anti-inflammatory compounds, lion’s mane mushrooms can keep depression and anxiety attacks at bay.
+- Thanks to their anti-inflammatory compounds, lion’s mane mushrooms can keep depression and anxiety attacks at bay, according to Healthline.
 Studies have proved that the extract of these mushrooms can improve the performance of the hippocampus, the part of the brain responsible for memory and emotional quotient.
 Therefore, these mushrooms can help to reduce depressive behaviors in people.

 - These mushrooms can reduce the risk of stomach ulcers, cardiac ailments, and cancers.
-It has been found out that hericenone B, one of the compounds of this mushroom, plays a vital role in decrease the blood clotting rate and the occurrence of heart attacks or strokes.
+It has been found that hericenone B, one of the compounds of this mushroom, plays a vital role in decreasing the blood clotting rate and the occurrence of heart attacks or strokes.

 - Lion’s mane mushrooms are great for boosting one’s overall immunity system.
 Regular consumption of these mushrooms can protect the body against common bacterial and viral infections.